Aventura (band): Hiatus, compilation albums, and first reunions (2011–2018)

 On November 4, 2014, Sólo Para Mujeres was released.
-It is part of a series of compilation albums released by multiple artist with the same title that were released by Sony Music Latin.
+It is part of a series of compilation albums released by multiple artists with the same title that were released by Sony Music Latin.
 It features some of the group's most romantic songs.
-It peaked at number 15 on the Billboard Top Latin Albums chart and at number 1 on the Billboard Tropical Albums chart.
+It peaked at number 15 on the Billboard Top Latin Albums chart and at number one on the Billboard Tropical Albums chart.

 On December 1, 2015, it was announced on the band's website and social media that they would have a reunion tour for the whole month of February at the United Palace theater in New York City.
 Their first concert since their split started with a sold-out crowd on February 4, 2016.
 On the same day, they released Todavía Me Amas: Lo Mejor De Aventura.
 This greatest hits album was named after the 2002 single, "Todavía Me Amas".
 It features Judy Santos, Héctor Acosta, and Don Omar.
 It peaked at number 4 on the Billboard Top Latin Albums chart.
-It has also peaked at number 1 on the Billboard Tropical Albums weekly chart and it has been positioned at number on numerous time lasting for a combine total of 195 weeks on that position.
-It peaked at number one on the year-end chart in the same category in which it became the number 1 tropical album for five years straight from 2019 to 2023.
-It was certified 3× Platinum in the U.S. by the Recording Industry Association of America (RIAA).
+It also peaked at number one on the Tropical Albums weekly chart and it has been positioned at number one numerous times since, for a combined total of 195 weeks at that position.
+It peaked at number one on the year-end chart in the same category in which it became the number one tropical album for five years straight from 2019 to 2023.
+It was certified 3× platinum in the U.S. by the RIAA.
 During the same month, the group would perform every Thursday to Sunday during the month of February with the final concert ending on February 28, 2016.
-They would've continued on with the tour, but Romeo had to finish the second leg of his Formula Vol. 2 tour.
+They would have continued on with the tour, but Romeo had to finish the second leg of his Formula Vol. 2 tour.

 Romeo would finish the tour and then would release his third studio solo album Golden in 2017.
 Meanwhile, Henry would continue as an independent artist as Siente Music closed down in 2015.
 Henry released his third album The Third in 2016.
 The following year, he released his first live solo album, The Live Album: Sólo Éxitos.
 The year after, he released his fourth studio album Shut Up & Listen.
-As for Lenny, he would form a new duo called DNA Latin Group with a singer by the name of J Love and released 2 singles together.
-Then Max joined in forming a trio and would release a single with them.
-The trio didn't last long as they ended things in early 2019.
+As for Lenny, he would form a new duo called DNA Latin Group with a singer named J Love and released two singles together.
+The duo then became a trio when singer Max joined and they then released a single.
+The trio did not last long as they ended things in early 2019.